Milk In Your Coffee - Which Milks Best Enhance Your Brew

 And, due to its boldly dark roast and unique brewing method, espresso pairs exceptionally well with whole milk.

-Baristas often choose whole milk to use in espresso based drinks as this selection’s fat content provides a creamy richness in this potent brew, and whole milk’s nutrient profile also causes this selection to foam or froth extremely well.
+Baristas often choose whole milk to use in espresso-based drinks as this selection’s fat content provides a creamy richness in this potent brew, and whole milk’s nutrient profile also causes this selection to foam or froth extremely well.

 As many of you know, most espresso drinks incorporate varying uses of milk foam, and whole milk is a top choice for creating rich, velvety foams for such drinks.